melli79/mathGames/Readme.md

 2. Can you do that in $\mathcal{O}(l_1+l_2)$?

+## Biased Split

+The goal is to guess an integer between `min` and `max`, but you are only allowed to ask a couple of yes/no questions (and conclude from the answer).

+### 0. Minimize the number of queries.

+Then you would do binary search

+### 1. Minimize the number of Nos

+Try a biased split, i.e. choose a `bias in 0..1` and choose the comparing element as `bias*min+(1-bias)*max`, and conclude as before.

+Q: What is the optimal bias?
+What is the number of Nos you will get in that case?

 ## Nim Games

 This is a game for 2 players with $h$ heaps of stones.
 The players move alternatingly, and in every move the player can take stones from one heap of their liking, but at least 1 stone and at most as many stones as there are on the heap.
 The player that has no move left loses the game.